lambdaspot/scala-cli-graalvm/README.md

-# docker-graalvm
+# scala-cli-graalvm

-Ubuntu based docker image using GraalVM as JVM.
+Ubuntu based docker image using GraalVM as JVM for Scala.

 ## Notice!
 **TODO - work in progress - not yet published**